-Royal Rush Skycoaster is OPEN
+Royal Rush Skycoaster is OPEN for the season

 - 1-3 people harnessed per ride.